telerik/fiddler-everywhere-docs/user-guide/main-menu.md

 ### View (macOS)

 - The **Minimize** option to collapse the Fiddler Everywhere application in the macOS toolbar fully.
 It can be accessed by pressing `Cmd` and `M`.
-- The **Toogle Full Screen** option to fully expand the Fiddler Everywhere application on the whole screen.
+- The **Toggle Full Screen** option to fully expand the Fiddler Everywhere application on the whole screen.
 It can be accessed by pressing `Opt` and `F`.
 - The **Zoom** option to zoom the Fiddler Everywhere application.
 - The **Actual Size** option can be accessed with the keyboard by pressing `Cmd` and `0` (on Mac), or `Ctrl` and `0` (on Windows).
 - The **Zoom In** option can be accessed with the keyboard by pressing `Cmd` and `+` (on Mac), or `Ctrl` and `+` (on Windows).